Pergola or patio cover of wood or aluminium with retractable canopy

 There are also pergolas that you can easily install yourself and other complex shelters that are better left to a professional.

 How to choose between all these possibilities?
 On this page, we will try and help you guide in that choice and we will show you the different possibilities that we can offer you in order to build your own pergola or to choose a good terrace roofing which you can possibly have installed by a professional.

-What does a pergola cost?
+How much does a pergola cost?

 When you are looking for a pergola or roofing, one of the first questions you will probably ask is: What exactly does a pergola cost?
-Pergolas start at a few hundred euros and can go up to 100.000 euros, it all depends on your wishes and expectations.
+Pergolas start at a few hundred euros and can go up to 20.000 euros, it all depends on your wishes and expectations.